Sound – The Voltage Controlled Oscillator or VCO

 A really clever VCO is the Mutable Instruments Plaits (pronounced as Plats) which can give you a vast array of sounds and noise.
 And FM.
 And Wave folding.
 Even physical modelling.
 It even has a built in triggered VCA for plucky and percussive sounds and a VCA to control its envelope.
 Really affordable too.
 Plaits is a must have module in your starter kit.

 I’ve been experimenting with lots of case configurations and noticed that the VCO will ultimately define what your case can do.
 A typical case will have one (powerful, dual) VCO and lots of utilities.
-The excellent Make Noise Shared System will always sound like a DPO.
+The excellent Make Noise Shared System will always sound a bit like a DPO.
 A full Mutable Instruments case will always sound a bit like Plaits (even when using Elements or Rings with it).